AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 1. In the sidebar, click **[!UICONTROL Styling]**.
 1. Select your theme from the **[!UICONTROL Adaptive Form Theme]** drop-down and click **[!UICONTROL Done]** ![check-button](assets/check-button.png).

+You can also define a theme for an adaptive form when you are creating it.

 <!-- To apply a theme to an interactive communication: